egorovsa/react-video-seek-slider/README.md

 The simplest, light weight and dependency free html video seeker like YouTube for React With time codes and video preview opportunity

 Demo [codesandbox demo](https://codesandbox.io/p/sandbox/react-video-seek-slider-forked-vglxvf)

 ![react-video-seek-slider](https://github.com/egorovsa/react-video-seek-slider/blob/develop/example.gif?raw=true)

+## What's new in v7

+- This version is built for React 19

+## Bracking changes from v6 -> v7

+- It's not compatible with React versions lower than v19
+- The last version for React 18 is v6.0.8

 ## What's new in v6